Setting the Standard: Recommended Practices for Data Preprocessing in Data-Driven Climate Prediction: Putting the Recommendations into Practice: Case Studies

 Weather regimes are large-scale, persistent, and recurrent atmospheric patterns useful for subseasonal predictions due to their relationship with surface weather anomalies \citep[e.g.,][]{molina2023}.
 These regimes are often defined using 500 hPa geopotential height (Z500) anomalies over a specified domain (e.g., North America) and $k$-means clustering.
 Here, we demonstrate how seemingly minor differences in preprocessing choices can lead to a different number of preferred weather regimes with different spatial characteristics.
 To highlight this sensitivity, we will calculate the North American weather regimes in three different ways, detailed below.
 Daily-mean Z500 comes from ERA5 \citep{hersbach2020} and is regridded to a 1\textdegree \ horizontal grid spacing using the nearest neighbor method.
 The analysis region is chosen as 20\textdegree N--80\textdegree N, 180\textdegree--30\textdegree W, as in \cite{lee2023}.
 A daily climatology spanning 1940--2023 is established, utilizing a 60-day centered rolling window method.
 A 10-day lowpass filter is applied to the anomalies, and they are also detrended by subtracting a latitudinal-weighted third-degree polynomial fit for each day of the year.
 The data are then standardized using the 60-day centered running mean of the area-averaged Z500 anomaly standard deviation for each day of the year.
 Subsequent steps are detailed in \citet{perez-carrasquilla2025}.

-We conduct three experiments (Table \ref{tab:casestudy1}) for this case study.
+We conduct three experiments (Table \ref{tab:casestudy1}) for this case study, each with 500 random centroid initializations to ensure robustness of resultant clusters.
 The ``control” experiment aligns with the definitions and methods used by \cite{lee2023} except for using the 1940–-2023 climatological base period. ``Experiment 1” involves standardizing the detrended anomalies using grid-cell daily-averaged standard deviation instead of using the domain-averaged standard deviation, as done in \cite{lee2023}. ``Experiment 2” involves using the climatological period 1979–-2023.
 All other preprocessing steps are consistent among the experiments.
 The optimal number of clusters for each experiment is found using the intercluster correlation, which is the correlation between the centroid coordinates.
 An intercluster correlation at zero or just below zero is preferred.
 The optimal number can vary depending on the chosen metric and more than one metric can be used for robustness; however, here we focus on sensitivity to preprocessing choices, not the chosen metric(s).
+Regime names were assigned subjectively based on similarities in Z500 anomalies, though distance or similarity metrics (e.g., Pearson correlation) can be used for more robust cluster alignment across experiments.